 Thyroid Gland Disorders

 Hypothyroidism – Most often seen in middle-aged to older dogs, hypothyroidism is a lack of thyroid hormone production.
 This condition slows metabolism and affects the function of all your dog’s organ systems.
 Your dog will gain weight, lose hair and may be sensitive to cold weather.

 Hyperthyroidism – The opposite of hypothyroidism, hyperthyroidism is too much thyroid hormone in your dog’s system.
 With this condition, your dog will lose weight, eat more and have an increased heart rate.

 Hyperparathyroidism – The parathyroid glands work closely with the thyroid gland in dogs.
-They control calcium levels in the blood.
+They both control calcium levels in the blood.
 When a dog has hyperparathyroidism, he has too little calcium in his blood.
-This condition can lead to lameness, weakness, bone deformities and spontaneous bone fractures.
+This condition often leads to lameness, weakness, bone deformities and spontaneous bone fractures.